M0hanrajp/dev-workflow/git_workflow/workflow_notes/basic.md

    - Do not confuse with `-S`, here capital S stands for signing a commit using SSH or GPG key.
    - Use `-S` when you need to ensure commit authenticity and are working in environments where cryptographic verification is necessary.
+- `$ git reflog` (provides a log of reference updates for the current repository.
+It helps track actions such as commits, resets, rebases, checkouts, and merges.)
 - `$ git config --list` (for reviewing who is the contributor)
 - `$ git push origin new-feature`, git push origin new-feature.